antrea-io/antrea/docs/network-flow-visibility.md

     # TLS min version from: VersionTLS10, VersionTLS11, VersionTLS12, VersionTLS13.
     #tlsMinVersion:

+  # flowCollector contains external IPFIX or JSON collector related configuration options.
+  flowCollector:
+    # Enable is the switch to enable exporting flow records to external flow collector.
+    #enable: false

+    # Provide the flow collector address as string with format <IP>:<port>[:<proto>], where proto is tcp or udp.
+    # If no L4 transport proto is given, we consider tcp as default.
+    address: "192.168.86.86:4739:tcp"

+    # Provide the 32-bit Observation Domain ID which will uniquely identify this instance of the flow
+    # aggregator to an external flow collector.
+If omitted, an Observation Domain ID will be generated
+    # from the persistent cluster UUID generated by Antrea.
+Failing that (e.g. because the cluster UUID
+    # is not available), a value will be randomly generated, which may vary across restarts of the flow
+    # aggregator.
+    #observationDomainID:

+    # Provide format for records sent to the configured flow collector.
+    # Supported formats are IPFIX and JSON.
+    #recordFormat: "IPFIX"

+  # clickHouse contains ClickHouse related configuration options.
+  clickHouse:
+    # Enable is the switch to enable exporting flow records to ClickHouse.
+    #enable: false

+    # Database is the name of database where Antrea "flows" table is created.
+    #database: "default"

+    # DatabaseURL is the url to the database.
+TCP protocol is required.
+    #databaseURL: "tcp://clickhouse-clickhouse.flow-visibility.svc:9000"

+    # Debug enables debug logs from ClickHouse sql driver.
+    #debug: false

+    # Compress enables lz4 compression when committing flow records.
+    #compress: true

+    # CommitInterval is the periodical interval between batch commit of flow records to DB.
+    # Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
+    # The minimum interval is 1s based on ClickHouse documentation for best performance.
+    #commitInterval: "8s"
 ```

-Please note that the default values for `flowExportInterval`, `aggregatorTransportProtocol`,
+Please note that the default values for `activeFlowRecordTimeout`,
+`inactiveFlowRecordTimeout`, `aggregatorTransportProtocol`, and
-and `flowAggregatorAddress` parameters are set to `60s`, `tls` and `flow-aggregator.flow-aggregator.svc`,
+`flowAggregatorAddress` parameters are set to `60s`, `90s`, `tls` and
-respectively.
-Please make sure that `aggregatorTransportProtocol` and protocol of `flowCollectorAddr` in
+`flow-aggregator.flow-aggregator.svc`, respectively.
+Please make sure that
+`aggregatorTransportProtocol` and protocol of `flowCollectorAddr` in
-`agent-agent.conf` are set to `tls` to guarantee secure communication works properly.
-Protocol of
+`agent-agent.conf` are set to `tls` to guarantee secure communication works
-`flowCollectorAddr` and `aggregatorTransportProtocol` must always match, so TLS must either be enabled for
+properly.
+Protocol of `flowCollectorAddr` and `aggregatorTransportProtocol`
+must always match, so TLS must either be enabled for both sides or disabled
-both sides or disabled for both sides.
+for both sides.
 Please modify the parameters as per your requirements.

-Please note that the default value for `podLabels` is `false`, which
+Please note that the default value for `recordContents.podLabels` is `false`,
-indicates source and destination Pod labels will not be included in the flow
+which indicates source and destination Pod labels will not be included in the
-records.
-If you would like to include them, you can modify the value to true.
+flow records exported to `flowCollector` and `clickHouse`.
+If you would like
+to include them, you can modify the value to `true`.

-Please note that the default value for  `apiPort` is `10348`, which is the port
+Please note that the default value for `apiServer.apiPort` is `10348`, which
-used to expose the Flow Aggregator's APIServer.
-Please modify the parameters as
+is the port used to expose the Flow Aggregator's APIServer.
+Please modify the
-per your requirements.
+parameters as per your requirements.

+Please note that the default value for `clickHouse.commitInterval` is `8s`,
+which is based on experiment results to achieve best ClickHouse write
+performance and data retention.
+Based on ClickHouse recommendation for best
+performance, this interval is required be no shorter than `1s`.
+Also note
+that flow aggregator has a cache limit of ~500k records for ClickHouse-Grafana
+collector.
+If `clickHouse.commitInterval` is set to a value too large, there's
+a risk of losing records.

 ### IPFIX Information Elements (IEs) in an Aggregated Flow Record